Dario-Maselli/WebDevEssentials/README.md

 A collection of examples and experiments built using OGL, a lightweight WebGL framework.
 The examples on the Oframe site showcase various techniques and visual effects that can be achieved with OGL.

-## How about some AI chatbot intergration?
+## How about some AI chatbot integration?

 ### Botpress